anthonynoelw/anthonynoelw/README.md

 ### Outside the editor

-I train rugby and do long-distance cycling.
+I train rugby and do weightlifting.
 It's not a hobby in the "list it on a CV" sense; it's the same operating model I bring to engineering.
 A bad rep is a bad rep, whether it's a missed tackle or a function that "works on my machine."
 Showing up, measuring honestly, and getting a little bit better every day is the only thing that compounds.

 ---